ncopic/Leetcode/ReadMe.txt

-git remote 		- lists the remote repositories that exist in your repo git push -u origin master - pushes the commited changes on master to the origin repo on github
+git remote 		- lists the remote repositories that exist in your repo git push -u origin master - pushes the commited changes on master to the origin repo on github git push -d <remote_name> <branchname>   # Delete remote branch when you're done with it = removes it from github.
+Same as doing it thru the github page

 touch .gitignore 	- add all file name/folders you don't want added to git/github here.